Wife of jailed Princeton student begs Trump to speak with Iran

 Advocates for Americans imprisoned in Iran have warned that President Donald Trump's hardline stance toward the country would make the captives' release more difficult.

-The State Department said it was "deeply concerned" about reports of his and other captives' deteriorating health and said "Iran should immediately release all of these U.S. citizens" on humanitarian grounds.
+The State Department said that it was "deeply concerned" about reports of his and other captives' deteriorating health and that "Iran should immediately release all of these U.S. citizens" on humanitarian grounds.

 The White House last month denied the Iranian government's claim that Trump asked to meet with his counterpart from the Islamic republic in September but was turned down.